albincorreya/ml-training-airflow-mlflow-example/data/README.md

 ## Data Source

-We use the [free-spoken-digit dataset](https://zenodo.org/record/1342401) four our dummy audio ML training job.
+We use the [free-spoken-digit dataset](https://zenodo.org/record/1342401) for our dummy audio ML training job.

 Eg: you use the following bash script at this directory level to download the raw audio files of dataset from Zenodo.